textpattern/textpattern.github.io/development/the-pluggable-ui-function.md

 `{event}_ui > inputlabel.{name}`
 : **When it occurs:** Whenever a label plus its associated input control are rendered together.
 The `{event}` is the panel on which the widget appears.
 The `{name}` is the control's `name` attribute.
-: **What it allows:** Alteration of any label and input control, such as those found on the Preferences administration panel or the File Edit panel.
+: **What it allows:** Alteration of any label and input control, such as those found on the Preferences panel or the File Edit panel.
 : **Argument \#3:** The default markup.
 : **Argument \#4:** The values passed in as arguments to the function: `name`, `input`, `label`, `help`, `atts`, `wraptag_val`.

 `{event}_ui > upload_form`
 : **When it occurs:** Whenever an HTML upload form  is rendered.
 The `{event}` is the panel on which the form control appears.
-: **What it allows:** Alteration of an upload form, such as those found on the Files and Images administration panels.
+: **What it allows:** Alteration of an upload form, such as those found on the Files and Images panels.
 : **Argument \#3:** The default markup.
 : **Argument \#4:** The values passed in as arguments to the function.